berlin-experiment/CODE-OS-Assessment-Task-Fs-2021/readme.md

-from .general.settings.settings import Settings from .general.bg import Background from .player.alyaesub import Alyaesub from .intruders.dakhil import CreateFleet from .general.bullet import PewPew
+from .general.settings.settings import Settings from .general.bg import Background from .player.ship import Ship from .intruders.alien import CreateFleet from .general.bullet import PewPew
 ```

 ## References

 I used the following to better my understanding of Python, PyGame and Coding Concepts to be able to build the game.

 1. Coding With Russ.
 (2021).
 Pygame Space Invaders Beginner Tutorial in Python - PART 1 | Initial Setup [Image].
 Retrieved 29 October 2021, from https://www.youtube.com/watch?v=f4coFYbYQzw&t=20s.